 COMPANY MOBILE PHONES

 The Company mobile phones are to be used for business purposes only except in the case of an emergency.
 Therefore any unauthorised personal use may be repayable by you and may result in disciplinary action in accordance with our procedures.
 The Company reserves the right to deduct the appropriate sums from your pay in the event that repayments are not made.
 The Company reserves the right to monitor all communications made on Company mobile phones in order to ensure compliance with our policies and procedures.
-For further conditions relating to Company mobile phones please refer to the mobile phone policy.

 BUYING OR SELLING OF GOODS

 You are not allowed to buy or sell goods on your own behalf on our premises or during your working hours.